mpcarr/vpx-glf/docs/environment-setup.md

    npm run script-watcher
    ```
    This will start a file watcher process that automatically rebuilds the table script used by VPX whenever you make changes.
 Any edits you make to the scripts will now be automatically updated.

+   To cancel the watch you can press Ctrl+C within the terminal window.

 9. **Open the VPX table and press Play!**